 Hayek says he is not a “conservative”, because “by its very nature, it [conservatism] cannot offer an alternative to the direction in which we are moving.”
 It may succeed to slow down undesirable developments, but since it does not indicate another direction, it has…”invariably been …dragged along a path not of its own choosing.”

 Recent history raises questions.
 Did the “Socialism” of Mao and Stalin have little in common with the welfare-state experiments in the West?
 Why, for example, did the Union of Soviet Socialist Republics kill tens of millions of its own people?
 Why did the same thing happen in Communist China?

-And then there is this puzzling quote from a former leftist – (he says he was originally so far left that “a self-identified terrorist proposed marriage to me.”)
-He adds:
+And then there is this puzzling quote from a former leftist – (she says she was originally so far left that “a self-identified terrorist proposed marriage to me.”)
+She adds:

 “Hang out in leftist internet environments, and..you will discover a rejection of…American concepts of individual rights and law.”
-When he joined a left-wing online discussion forum he noticed that:
+When she joined a left-wing online discussion forum he noticed that: